minte9/algorithms-pages/main/recursion/readme.md

 Exponents are calculated by `multiplying` a number by itself.       p34
 Iterative function based on `power rule` from recursive approach.   p36

+Memoization
+Memoization is a technique of `remembering` the return values. p151 Memoize means `to store` (the result of computed expression).

 ### References